n04x/n04x.github.io/kanto-money.md

 </ul>

 <h2 id="route11" style="color:green">Route 11</h2>
 Fly to Vermillion, head southeast into Route 11.
 Fight 4 Gamers here.
+Each gamer grants $4,116 with amulet coin when you beat them for a total of $16,464 with amulet coin

 <img title='route11' src="{{site.url}}/assets/images/maps/route11.png">

 <h2 id="route8" style="color:green">Route 8</h2>
 Fly to Lavender then go west into Route 8.
 Fight 2 Gamers here.
+Each gamer grants $4,284 with amulet coin when you beat them for a total of $8,568z with amulet coin

 <img title='route8' src="{{site.url}}/assets/images/maps/route8.png">

 <h2 id="route15">Route 15</h2>
 Fly to Fuchsia and head east into Route 15.
 Fight 2 Beauty here.
+Each beauty reward $4,368 with amulet coin when you beat them for a total of $8,736 with amulet coin

 <img title='route15' src="{{site.url}}/assets/images/maps/route15.png">

 <h2 id="route13">Route 13</h2>
-Fly to Fuchsia and head east into Route 15.
+Keep going through Route 14 in East and go north to Route 13.
 Fight 2 Beauty here.
+Each beauty reward $4,284 with amulet coin when you beat them for a total of $8,568 with amulet coin

 <img title='route13' src="{{site.url}}/assets/images/maps/route13.png">